 The lovely Jenn Falik (check out her blog here) took her Five Rules assignment so seriously, she mulled it over and wanted to ensure her rules weren’t overlapping with anyone else’s.
 So Jenn put a career spin on hers, which is apt, as hers is inspiring.
 In fact, when she announced she was moving to the ‘burbs of Connecticut recently, gals came out of the woodwork asking if they could take over her morning show segments on all things fashion and beauty.
 If only it were that simple.
 I admire Jenn’s self-made vocation and the hard work that went into it—this mom of two spent years straddling a full time gig at Alison Brod Marketing & Communications and establishing herself as an on-air personality.
 She’s also one of my favorite people and I’m deva that our lunch/coffee/Flywheel sessions are far less frequent since she moved out of the neighb.
+Her cute cut in this pic makes me want to break out the hairdresser scissors.
 Here, her Five Rules for life, from a work perspective, in Jenn’s words.
 Get schooled.

 1. Be authentic.

 It took me a long time to get to this place—I look back at decades spent as a people-pleaser and realize how far I have come.
 Like what you like, don’t like what you don’t like, and be honest (and okay) with who you are.
 There is always going to be someone who you think does what you love to do better than you–and they may.
 But the only thing in your control is that they aren’t you.
 And by trying to be them, you will inevitably dilute the one thing that will always make you succeed–authenticity.